datavalor/ADESIT/README.md

-ADESIT is a web application allowing to explore
+Suppose you are facing a new supervised learning (SL) challenge: a domain expert asks you if it is possible to predict a **target C** from a set of **features X** by learning on a **dataset r**.
+To answer this question, it is common for a data scientist to directly jump into the learning step by training a model and  then evaluate it against a testing set to obtain an accuracy.
+If this approach might work, the interpretability of the result is generally rather low: *Why such accuracy, where the errors come from?
+Could you obtain a better one with a different model or settings?*
+Moreover, it can also be very costly as answering such questions might require many trainings.

+With ADESIT, we propose a tool to better understand your data beforehand in view of that SL problem, allowing to avoid many costly training and to obtain a deeper insight on your data.
+We target questions such as:
+* What areas of my data might present a problem?
+    * How the domain expert could explain those issues and provide potential solutions?
+    * How incorporating domain knowledge such as accuracies changes my results?
+* What maximum accuracy should I excpect from my trainings?
+* What features are the most discriminant?

+## Starting guide

 It is coded in Python (>=3.7) based on the Dash framework.
-The computation of g3 is powered by the [fastg3 python library](https://github.com/datavalor/fastg3).
+Counterexample analysis is powered by the [fastg3](https://github.com/datavalor/fastg3) python library.

-# Starting guide

-On it is launched, ADESIT is available on port 8050.
+Once it is launched, ADESIT is available on port 8050.

-## Regular
+### Regular

 ```
 pip install -r deploy/requirements.txt